 Types of AustralianSuper superannuation accounts

-AustralianSuper offers a variety of superannuation products; its standard ‘Balanced’ MySuper offering (for full-time, part-time, and casual employees of any industry), and its Personal Plan (for people self-employed as sole traders or as a partner in a partnership).
+AustralianSuper offers a variety of superannuation products.
+This includes its AustralianSuper Plan (for full-time, part-time and casual employees of any industry), and its Personal Plan (for people self-employed as sole traders or as a partner in a partnership, or who are not currently in paid employment).
 Features on offer as part of these products include: